 Pain occurs after tonsil and adenoid surgery to varying degrees depending on the individual child.
-Sharp, stinging pain is common in the first several days as the underlying tissue, which includes sensory nerve fibers, is exposed.
+Sharp, stinging pain is common in the first several days, more with tonsillectomy, as the underlying tissue, which may include sensory nerve fibers, is exposed.
 As the mucous scab (soft healing crust) forms, this pain becomes more of a "dull, internal muscle ache" which gradually fades away in approximately 7-10 more days.